 1994-95.
 Activity on this site declined after its El Nino 1998 peak and

 particularly since 2001.
 The original administrator closed the site in late 2007.

-It was revived including the archives but there is minimal new content over the past several years.
+It was revived including archives for several more years but with minimal new content

 49 of my own reports from January 1996 through February 2003.

 Online Ski Magazine No-Bull Ski Reports accepts skier submitted

 reports from anywhere, many with pictures.
 Historically about 90%

 of their reports were from the East, but since 2004-05 reports most reports